-- Based on the experience of past recessions, the massive economic slump in 2020 would have been expected to lead to a sharp rise in business insolvencies and business shutdowns \(\sigma\) GLOSSARY.
+- 396. Based on the experience of past recessions, the massive economic slump in 2020 would have been expected to lead to a sharp rise in business insolvencies and business shutdowns ⇒ GLOSSARY.
 In actual fact however, in many economies the number of insolvencies fell (IMF, 2021).
 In Germany, business insolvencies have declined by an average of 5.3 % per year since 2010, with an even sharper year-on-year decrease since March 2020 when compared with pre-pandemic year 2019.
-This trajectory became even steeper in the summer months from July 2020 onward. \(\sigma\) CHART 104 LEFT In total, there were 15.5 % fewer insolvencies in 2020 than in 2019.
-Apart from one outlier in March 2021, the insolvency figures for 2021 remained well below their pre-crisis levels in 2019. - Many businesses do not file for insolvency and instead repay their debts before they exit the market.
+This trajectory became even steeper in the summer months from July 2020 onward. ⇒ CHART 104 LEFT In total, there were 15.5 % fewer insolvencies in 2020 than in 2019.
+Apart from one outlier in March 2021, the insolvency figures for 2021 remained well below their pre-crisis levels in 2019. - 397.
+However, business insolvencies only account for a portion of the market exits.
+Many businesses do not file for insolvency and instead repay their debts before they exit the market.
 These market exits can be identified on the basis of the figures for the complete shutdown of the head office of businesses of greater economic importance as recorded in the business notification statistics.
 These figures do not include micro-enterprises with no employees that are not listed in the commercial register.
 The number of such business shutdowns is, on average, more than four times higher than the number of business insolvencies.
 From March 2020 onwards, there was also a clear fall in the number of these business